When is my Admissions Application due?

 Princeton Seminary prepares people to serve Jesus Christ in ministries marked by faith, integrity, scholarship, competence, compassion and joy, equipping them for leadership worldwide in congregations and the larger church, in classrooms and the academy, and in the public arena.

-On average, 92% of Princeton Seminary graduates are placed in vocationally-related positions within a year of graduation.
-They serve congregations, the academy, chaplaincies, social service agencies, and nonprofit organizations.
+Princeton Seminary graduates serve in congregations, the academy, chaplaincies, social service agencies, nonprofit organizations, and in the public square.

 The Seminary provides a variety of housing options for students at about half the local market rate.
 Most Princeton Seminary students live in Seminary housing.